Language: EN

 logo-gitlab

-Azure DevOps is another online platform that uses Git as a source code control system.
+Azure DevOps is another online platform that uses Git as its version control system.
 Formerly known as Visual Studio Team Services (VSTS), Azure DevOps provides a wide range of tools and services for the complete software development lifecycle.

 logo-azuredevops

-Bitbucket: It is another online platform that uses Git as a source code control system.
+It is another online platform that uses Git as its version control system.
 It provides Git repository hosting features, as well as the ability to collaborate on projects, track issues, and perform continuous integration.
 Bitbucket also offers the option to host Mercurial code repositories, making it flexible for teams that prefer this alternative.

-SourceForge: Although initially popular as a Subversion (SVN) repository hosting platform, SourceForge also supports Git as a source code control system.
-It allows you to host and collaborate on projects using Git, providing features such as issue tracking, discussion forums, and more.
+Although it initially became popular as a platform for hosting Subversion (SVN) repositories, SourceForge also supports Git as a version control system.
+It allows hosting and collaborating on projects using Git, providing features such as issue tracking, discussion forums, and more.